Gene Rambo: Biography

 In 1950, Rambo won the steer wrestling competition at the Newhall-Saugus Rodeo, and was the calf roping champion at the Fort Worth Stock Show (where he earned $2,500).
 At the end of that year's IRA season, Rambo was crowned the organization's all-around champion for the fourth time.
 After that season, he announced that he would not participate in most bull riding disciplines in the future, although he remained active in other events.
 In 1955, Rambo partnered with Everett Muzio to win the team roping competition at the Reno Rodeo, a feat he repeated in 1958 with Jim Rodriguez.
 Rambo was the 1957 all-around winner at the California Rodeo Salinas; it was his third championship at the rodeo, having won titles in 1948 and 1949.
 In two of the next three years (1958 and 1960), he and Rodriguez tied for the California Rodeo Salinas all-around championship.
 With Rodriguez, Rambo won the team roping average earnings championship at the National Finals Rodeo in 1959 and 1960.
 The pair also won team roping titles at the California Rodeo Salinas four times in a six-year span between 1957 and 1962.
 Rambo was a member of the RCA's board of directors from 1962 to 1965.

 At 5 ft 10 in and 180 lb during his peak years in rodeo, Rambo was noted for his versatility.
-He participated in bareback and saddle bronc riding, tie-down roping, steer roping, and steer wrestling.
+He participated in bareback and saddle bronc riding, calf roping, steer roping, and steer wrestling.
 In addition, he took part in team roping events.
 Porter said of Rambo that "He was hard as a rock, yet he had the suppleness and flexibility of much smaller riders.

 On February 21, 1988, Rambo was killed when he accidentally shot himself while climbing a fence.
 He was 67 years old.

+Honors

-In 1955, he was inducted into the National Cowboy & Western Heritage Museum's Rodeo Hall of Fame.
-The Pendleton Round-Up and Happy Canyon Hall of Fame in Pendleton, Oregon inducted Rambo in 1969, the St. Paul Rodeo Hall of Fame inducted him in 1998, the ProRodeo Hall of Fame inducted him in 1989, and the California Rodeo Salinas Hall of Fame inducted him in 2010.
+In 1955, Rambo was inducted into the National Cowboy & Western Heritage Museum's Rodeo Hall of Fame.
+The Pendleton Round-Up and Happy Canyon Hall of Fame in Pendleton, Oregon inducted him in 1969, the St. Paul Rodeo Hall of Fame inducted him in 1998, the ProRodeo Hall of Fame inducted him in 1989, and the California Rodeo Salinas Hall of Fame inducted him in 2010.